 THR critic Caryn James had this to say about the romantic drama: "Even by generic standards, The Sun Is Also a Star is simply misbegotten."

-The film, directed by Ry Russo-Young, features two New York natives who hit touristy spots – from Grand Central Station to the Statue of Liberty – in their efforts to fall in love with each other.
-The gratuitous shots of New York City monuments makes the movie to be more of a "New York City tourist promo with a couple of great-looking actors traipsing around," James writes.
+The film, directed by Ry Russo-Young, features two New York natives who hit touristy spots — from Grand Central Station to the Statue of Liberty — in their efforts to fall in love with each other.
+The gratuitous shots of local monuments make the movie out to be more of a "New York City tourist promo with a couple of great-looking actors traipsing around," James writes.

 All in all, James writes that in less than two hours, The Sun Is Also a Star fails to make viewers fall in love.

-Revisiting the trial of Cameron Todd Willingham and the truth behind the supposed murder of his three children, Trial By Fire brings a predictable dramatic arc and a familiar anti-capital punishment message to the big screen, writes THR critic Todd McCarthy.
+Revisiting the trial of Cameron Todd Willingham and the truth behind the supposed murder of his three children, the pic brings a predictable dramatic arc and a familiar anti-capital punishment message to the big screen, acording to Todd McCarthy.

 "The notes the film hits play straight into the hands of the already convinced and are unlikely to change anyone’s mind about the issue," he writes.

-Dern plays Willingham's pen-pal Elizabeth Gilbert who takes it upon herself to prove her incarcerated friend innocent.
-It's at this point in the story that the film from director Edward Zwick begins its predictability.
+Dern plays Willingham's pen pal, Elizabeth Gilbert, who takes it upon herself to prove her incarcerated friend innocent.
+It is at this point in the story that the film from director Edward Zwick begins its predictability.

 But even with its common story, Trial by Fire is perforated with numerous plot holes asking why Willingham didn't share his side of the story earlier and why his prosecution took so long.